TheWoodenMan/sf-character-choice-tool/README.md

 ---

+Thanks to Archives of Nethys - a source of info for all paizo's different worlds

 Thanks to The Digital Dungeon Master and QueueTimes for making great starfinder content to link to.

 Thanks to Nachtrose for the mystery_men placeholder :)